abillits/goes-tools-panel/README.md

 # goes-tools-panel

-Admin panel and viewer for GOES Tools: https://github.com/pietern/goestools
+Admin panel/viewer for GOES Tools: https://github.com/pietern/goestools

 Note: These instructions reference PHP 7.3.
 Modify as needed for newer versions.
 A working installion of GOES Tools is assumed.